Police Officer – Multiple Positions

 For more information on The Department of Police and Public Safety please visit:

-Please complete your lateral transfer application profile at (currently certified officers):
+Please complete your new officer/original entry application profile at:

 Upload all required documents as necessary.
 Incomplete materials will not be considered.
 Applications may be reviewed, and interviews may occur immediately but will continue until a suitable candidate is identified.